 Step 2: Install the PyMySQL library

-Open the command prompt or PowerShell terminal and run the following commands to install the PyMySQL library.
+Open the command prompt or PowerShell terminal, and run the following commands to install the PyMySQL library.

-Run the following command to go to the
+Run the following command to navigate to the

-python-pymysqlproject directory:Here is an example:
+python-pymysqlcode directory.Here is an example:

-cd python-pymysqlRun the following command to install the
+cd python-pymysqlRun the following command to install the required Python library for the project.

 pip install -r requirements.txt